Solo Bitcoin Mining Pools & Setups Compared

 • Best for: Purists, hackers, and anyone comfortable with Linux and networking

-Fully self-hosted solo mining means you run everything yourself: a full node (Bitcoin Core or Bitcoin Knots), your mempool, your block templates, your own stratum proxy, and all miner connections.
+Fully self-hosted solo mining means you run everything yourself: a full node, your mempool, your block templates, your own stratum proxy, and all miner connections.

 Pros